Innsbruck documents the Euregio Avalanche Report and some natural disasters in its new permanent exhibition

 Despite careful control we cannot guarantee the correctness of the provided data.

-The permanent exhibition stays open all year round, closed on public holidays.
+The exhibition stays open all year round, closed at the weekends and on public holidays.